Founder & CEO

 Prior to joining Global Signal, Mr. Grain served as Senior Vice President of AT&T Broadband’s New England Region and was an Executive Director in the High Yield Finance Department at Morgan Stanley in New York where he focused primarily on global telecommunications, media and technology companies.

-Grain was appointed to the Board of Directors of Southern Company (NYSE:SO) in 2012 where he is Chair of the Finance Committee and serves on the Compensation Committee.
+Grain was appointed to the Board of Directors of Southern Company (NYSE:SO) in 2012 and he was appointed as Lead Independent Director in 2021.
 In 2019, he became a Director of New Fortress Energy (NYSE:NFE).
 Mr. Grain is a Trustee of the Brookings Institution, a member of the Advisory Council of the National Museum of African American History and Culture, and a member of the Board of the Martha’s Vineyard Museum.

 As an active participant in civic affairs, Mr. Grain received a Presidential Appointment to the National Infrastructure Advisory Council where he chaired the Critical Infrastructure Security and Resilience National R&D Plan.
 In September of 2009, Florida’s Governor appointed Mr. Grain to the State Board of Administration’s Investment Advisory Council where he served as Chairman.
 While in New England, Mr. Grain was named by the Treasurer of Massachusetts to the State’s Pension Reserves Investment Management Board, overseeing the State’s employee pension fund, and he subsequently chaired the Investment Committee.
 He is also a Lifetime Member of the Council on Foreign Relations, and a member of Business Executives for National Security.